AROUND THE SUN IS AVAILABLE TO RENT OR BUY.

-In 1686 the philosopher and scientist Bernard le Bovier de Fontenelle published Conversations on the Plurality of Worlds.
-A pioneering mix of discussion and science that centred on his five-night stay at a chateau in France.
-The conversations with his hostess focusing on the nature of the universe and planets.
-And the infinite possibilities of the stars above us.
-These themes expanded the pre-defined notions of our place and purpose, challenging thinking while remaining essential reading today.
-But how do you take these themes and discussions into the world of modern film?
-The answer for director Oliver Krimpas and screenwriter Jonathan Kiefer is the creation of multi-layered romance with Around the Sun.
-A truly unique and beautiful enigma of love, belonging and science fiction.
+In 1686 the philosopher and scientist Bernard Le Bovier de Fontenelle published Conversations on the Plurality of Worlds, a pioneering mix of discussion and science born from a five-night stay at a chateau in France.
+The conversations held within his book would focus on the very fabric of our universe and the infinite possibilities of the vast, expanding body above.
+He would expand upon the pre-defined notions of our place and purpose, challenging thinking and inspiring creativity and art.
+But how do you translate Le Bovier’s complex themes on film?
+This is the challenge facing director Oliver Krimpas and screenwriter Jonathan Kiefer in Around the Sun, and the result is a unique and beautiful enigma.

 Director: Oliver Krimpas